-- 5.4.1 The licensee shall not violate the law of the United States or any U.S. jurisdiction that in any material way relates to the conduct of the licensee's professional practice.
-Allegations of violations of this section may be based on an independent finding of a violation of the law by a court of competent jurisdiction or an administrative or regulatory body. - 5.4.2 The licensee shall neither offer nor give any gift of significant value, or any monetary payment with the intent of influencing a government official's judgment in connection with a prospective or existing project in which the architect or professional engineer is interested. - 5.4.3 The licensee shall comply with the licensing laws and regulations governing their professional practice in any United States jurisdiction. - 5.4.3.1 A licensee may be subject to disciplinary action by the Board if the licensee is disciplined in any other United States jurisdiction. - 5.4.3.2 A person whose Nebraska license was issued on the basis of an NCARB Certificate or NCEES Record may, upon suspension or revocation of said certificate or record, have their Nebraska license suspended until the certificate or record is reinstated. - 5.4.3.3 A Nebraska license based upon comity with another jurisdiction may be concurrently suspended upon suspension or revocation of that jurisdiction's license, pending reinstatement of the license by the other jurisdiction. - 5.4.3.4 A license under suspension must be kept current through the suspension period.
-If the license has expired during the suspension period, a new application for licensure will be required. - 5.4.4 Licensees are responsible for obtaining formal review and approval of design work when such approval is required prior to construction. - 5.4.5 An organization engaged in the practice of architecture or engineering found by a court or administrative tribunal to have violated the law of the United States or any U.S. jurisdiction protecting the rights of persons working for the employer, such as those pertaining to harassment, discrimination, and unfair compensation, may be subject to discipline by the Board.
+- 5.4.1 The licensee architect or professional engineer shall not, in the conduct of their engineering or architectural practice, knowingly violate any state or federal criminal the law of the United States or any U.S. jurisdiction that in any material way relates to the conduct of the licensee's professional practice.
+Allegations of violations of this section may be based on an independent finding of a violation of the law by a court of competent jurisdiction or an administrative or regulatory body. - 5.4.2 The licensee architect or professional engineer shall neither offer nor give any gift of significant value, or any monetary payment to a government official with the intent of influencing the a government official's judgment in connection with a prospective or existing project in which the architect or professional engineer is interested or has an interest. - 5.4.3 The licensee architect or professional engineer shall comply with the licensing laws and regulations governing their professional practice in any United States jurisdiction. - 5.4.3.1 An licensee architect or professional engineer may be subject to disciplinary action by the Board if, based on grounds substantially similar to those which lead to disciplinary action in this jurisdiction, the architect or professional engineer licensee is disciplined in any other United States jurisdiction.

+- 5.4.3.2 A person whose Nebraska license was issued on the basis of an NCARB Certificate or NCEES Record shallmay, upon suspension or revocation of said certificate or record, have their Nebraska license suspended until the certificate or record is reinstated. - 5.4.3.3 A Nebraska license based upon comity with another jurisdiction shall may be concurrently suspended upon suspension or revocation of that jurisdiction's license, pending reinstatement of the license by the other jurisdiction. - 5.4.3.4 A license under suspension must be kept current through the suspension period.
+If the license has expired during the suspension period, a new application for licensure will be required. - 5.4.4 Licensees Architects and/or professional engineers are responsible for obtaining formal review and approval of design work when such approval is required prior to construction. - 5.4.5 An organization engaged in the practice of architecture or engineering found by a court or administrative tribunal to have violated the law of the United States or any U.S. jurisdiction protecting the rights of persons working for the employer, such as those pertaining to harassment, discrimination, and unfair compensation, may be subject to discipline by the Board.